Khan Academy SAT Will Never Be Enough - Here's Why

 Problem 2: Richer Students Tend to Do Better on the SAT

-Income inequality is a hot button topic in this country, especially when it comes to education, which is seen as a universal right.
-Over the past century, colleges have made a huge push to promote diversity and lower inequality where it can.
+Income inequality is a major concern in this country, especially when it comes to education, which is seen as a universal right.
+Over the past century, colleges have made a huge push to promote diversity and lower inequality where they can.

 Unfortunately, the higher your family income, the higher your SAT score tends to be.
 This sounds bad.